farbodtaymouri/Books-Papers/Leadership/Azure Learning Path/Maximize the Cost Efficiency of AI Agents on Azure/notes.md

 ## Manage and Optimise AI Agents Investment on Azure

 Managing and optimising the AI Agent investments on Azure is now more streamlined with built-in observability capabilites.
 Such tools provide enterprise-grade observability, governance, and performance optimisation capabilities essential for deploying intelligence, goal-driven agents at scale.

+Microsfot Foundry AgentOps capabilites provide a comprehensive framework for __monitoring, governing, and optimising AI agents__ at scale.

+*  __Azure Monotor Application Insights__: It provides detailed observability by capturing detailed telemtry such as duration, failure rates, latency and user interaction patterns.

+* __Azure Monitor Exporer__: Azure mintor explorer provides insight into the underlying infrastructure supporting AI agents such as CPU, memory, and netowrk usage, inference time and quota consumption.